 - Never give out your phone number or address until the boy meets your parent(s).

 - Be friends first and then see how you both feel about deepening the relationship.

 - Never give a boyfriend your checkbook or credit card.

 - Split expenses when you go out.

 Girls with FXS usually have difficulty with visual-spatial relationships.
 This causes them to get lost and struggle with navigating school environments and communities.
-Driving can pose additional challenges related to parking, finding desired locations, judging space between cars and remembering rules of the road.
+Driving can pose additional challenges related to parking, finding desired locations, judging space between cars, and remembering rules of the road.

-A possible solution for getting lost or forgetting directions is to teach the girl to use a GPS.
+- A possible solution for getting lost or forgetting directions is to teach the girl to use a GPS or a phone GPS app.
 This works well because the voice on the device alerts her to the map and offers directions for finding her way.

 A Brightening Future